maliknaik16/recaptcha-lite/readme.txt

 Make sure that you are using the right site key and secret key of the reCAPTCHA type.
 For example, if you use site key, and secret key of the reCAPTCHA v2 then these keys won't work for reCAPTCHA v3.

 == Screenshots ==
-1. Google reCAPTCHA Lite - Settings
+1. reCAPTCHA Lite - Settings
-2. Google reCAPTCHA Lite - Login form with reCAPTCHA v3
+2. reCAPTCHA Lite - Login form with reCAPTCHA v3
-3. Google reCAPTCHA Lite - Action name malformed error
+3. reCAPTCHA Lite - Action name malformed error
-4. Google reCAPTCHA Lite - Buddy press signup form
+4. reCAPTCHA Lite - Buddy press signup form
-5. Google reCAPTCHA Lite - WooCommerce Login and Register Forms with Dark theme
+5. reCAPTCHA Lite - WooCommerce Login and Register Forms with Dark theme
-6. Google reCAPTCHA Lite - WooCommerce Checkout Form
+6. reCAPTCHA Lite - WooCommerce Checkout Form
-7. Google reCAPTCHA Lite - WooCommerce Captcha error on checkout
+7. reCAPTCHA Lite - WooCommerce Captcha error on checkout

 == Changelog ==
 = 1.0 =